10 albums by black artists that should have won album of the year at the grammys

 Prince, Purple Rain

 To think that Prince has never won Album of the Year is quite astonishing.
 Purple Rain.
 Lovesexy.
 Diamonds & Pearls.
 1999.
 Dirty Mind.
 Take your pick of any of his exemplarily recordings.
 1985, the year of his purple reign, the Grammy went to Lionel Richie's Can't Slow Down, which also beat out Springsteen's Born in the USA to win Album of the Year.
-Perhaps the Academy were confused by Prince; that same year he won both the pop/rock and the soul/R&B awards for Purple Rain.
+Perhaps the Academy was confused by Prince.
+That same year he won both the pop/rock and the soul/R&B awards for Purple Rain.
 Maybe it was a sign o' the times.